JeremyTubongbanua/Bailey-x-Twitch/README.md

 # Chat-Bot.js
 My project isn't focused on the chat bot.
-If you want to make one yourself, a very straightforward tutorial can be found here: https://dev.twitch.tv/docs/irc
+If you want to make one yourself, a very straightforward tutorial can be found here: https://dev.twitch.tv/docs/irc.

+EDIT: Chat Bot component of my project now has a command that will send http request to water bailey.